-“We’ve sent your payment to such-and-such account.
+“We’ve sent your payment to the such-and-such account.
 Expect it in 2 working days.”

 “There’s a piece of information missing preventing us from paying you.
 Please submit it here.”

-Therefore, automating communications so they’re triggered when key activities happen are an expectation to doing business together.
+Therefore, automating communications so they’re triggered when key activities happen is an expectation of doing business together.